DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 While angry screams of escaping people could be heard everywhere, Rinne was pulling his sleeve with calm expression.

-"...To leave?"
+"...Leave?"

 "To surface.
 If it is just me and Kai, then it will be all right.
 We have enough time to escape."

 "Only we are alone...?"

-"Well it is a world where you're forgotten, Kai.
+"Well it is a world where you've been forgotten, Kai.
 Even if there are people around you, no one recognizes you.
 I think there is no need for us to help them."